The Teabags Without Plastic In The UK In 2026

 Hampstead Tea has a long history of sustainability.
 It was the first tea manufacturer to introduce stitched teabags rather than heat-sealed teabags.
 As such, its teabags have always been home-compostable.

 Rather than resting on its laurels, Hampstead Tea has taken big steps when it comes to the environment.
-Consequently, the vast majority of its products are plastic-free (aside from its Earl Grey and Green Tea with Jasmine tea bag envelopes).
+Consequently, the vast majority of its products are plastic-free (aside from its Earl Grey and Green Tea with Jasmine tea bag envelopes – apparently the bergamot oil they use in these teas requires a thin layer of plastic to act as a barrier).

 Lidl